Statement of Self Insurance

 - Third parties who are required to carry insurance should provide a duly executed Certificate of Insurance evidencing the requisite types and limits of insurance no less than one week prior to the date of event/contract/service.

-- Each certificate shall specify: should the policy be cancelled before the expiration date thereof, notice will be delivered to the University in accordance with the policy provisions; that the University of Hawaiʻi and State of Hawaiʻi are named as additional insureds on General Liability, Automobile Liability, and Umbrella/Excess Liability Policies (in the absence of an agreement or contract with the third party, the University will require a copy of the actual endorsement to the policy); that the insurer waives any subrogation rights against the University of Hawaiʻi and State of Hawaiʻi; and that any insurance maintained by the University of Hawaiʻi and/or the State of Hawaiʻi will apply in excess of, and not contribute with, insurance provided by this policy.
+- Each certificate shall specify: should the policy be cancelled before the expiration date thereof, notice will be delivered to the University in accordance with the policy provisions; that the University of Hawaiʻi and State of Hawaiʻi are named as additional insureds on General Liability, Automobile Liability, and Umbrella/Excess Liability Policies (in the absence of an agreement or contract with the third party, the University will require a copy of the actual endorsement to the policy); that the insurer waives any and all subrogation rights against the University of Hawaiʻi and State of Hawaiʻi; and that any insurance maintained by the University of Hawaiʻi and/or the State of Hawaiʻi will apply in excess of, and not contribute with, insurance provided by this policy.

-- Certificate of Insurance Guide.
+- Certificate of Insurance Sample

 - Insurance Agreement